We want to be transparent: Think Differently About Kids may earn a commission when you purchase through our links.

 While this shelf is more open, it is perfect to keep different sized toys and baskets in it.
 The rounded corners make this a great shelf for young toddlers.

-Sprout Kids has a variety of wooden Montessori Shelving ideas.
+Sprout Kids has a variety of wooden Montessori Shelving ideas for Montessori homes.
 You have the choice of open or closed backs and you can add shelves and adjust the height of them to fit your needs.

 The open back is a nice touch especially if you want to use it as a room divider in the playroom or just want to have more light shine through from the back.
 If you have toys that need more space up top, you can also simply adjust the middle shelf to fit it.